-Most flatwater and whitewater canoeists will require a paddle in the 52" to 60" range, but lengths vary to fit paddlers of all sizes.
-Bent-shaft paddles are shorter overall, with common lengths of 48" to 54".
+Most canoeists require a paddle in the 52" to 60" range; sizes are typically offered in 2" increments.
+Bent-shaft paddles are generally shorter due to their shorter, wider blades; common lengths are 48" to 54".

-Kneel down with your rear about 6" off the floor, as if sitting in a canoe.
+At home, without a paddle: Kneel down with your bottom about 6" off the floor, as if sitting in a canoe.
 Measure from the floor to your nose.
-Add this measurement to the blade length noted on REI.com product pages.
-The total is the correct overall length for your paddle.
+Add this measurement to the blade length (commonly 20") noted on REI.com product pages for the correct overall length.

-The less a paddle weighs, the less fatigue you'll feel during a long day of canoeing.
-But don't choose a paddle based on weight alone—the best paddles offer a good balance of light weight, strength and flexibility.
-For whitewater canoeing, a strong, stiff paddle will hold up to the rigors of the river and provide a quick response in rapids.
+A lighter paddle means less fatigue during a long day of canoeing.
+But don't shop by weight alone—the best paddles balance weight, strength and flexibility.
 For flatwater canoeing, a flexible paddle helps absorb shock with every stroke.
+Whitewater enthusiasts prefer a strong, stiff paddle.

-Many wood paddles have a layer of fiberglass over the blade for added strength and/or have a tip guard to improve durability and help resist abrasion.
+Wood: Beautiful, responsive and warm to the touch, wood is by far the most popular material for canoe paddles.
+Laminates enhance performance by combining the best characteristics of different soft and hard woods.
+Many have a layer of fiberglass over the blade for added strengh or a tip guard to improve durability.
 Some upkeep, such as sanding and varnishing, is required to maintain its appearance.

 Not sure what size to get?
 Paddle blades measuring 8" x 20" are most common and are a suitable choice for most canoeists.